Tchimwa/Appgw-Gateway-Features-Lab/README.md

 Usually redirection from HTTP to HTTPS is done through 3 steps since the HTTPS was already created:

-- Adding the HTTPS listener
+- Adding the HTTP listener

 ```typescript
 az network application-gateway http-listener create \